Donald Trump: Democrats announce formal impeachment inquiry | The China Post

 The inquiry sets the stage for a divisive constitutional and political battle head of next year’s elections.

-Pelosi had waivered on opening a politically-explosive impeachment inquiry 14 months before the election in which a number of swing states and districts are up from grabs.
+Pelosi had waivered on opening a politically explosive impeachment inquiry 14 months before the election in which a number of swing states and districts are up for grabs.
 She was instead aiming to tip the Senate and White House in 2020 by focusing on core issues voters care about.

 In recent days, a swell of moderate Democrats joined the liberal wing of the party and several Democratic presidential hopefuls in calling for an inquiry.
 There are now at least 170 out of 235 Democrats in the House supporting impeachment, according to political analysts.